bluerei/notes/README.md

 [Vercel](https://vercel.com/)

-Similar to Netlify, hooks up to your GitHub or GitLab or Bitbucket, makes builds and deploys  to https://project.username.now.sh/   (you may easyliy to set up your own domain name).
+Similar to Netlify, hooks up to your GitHub or GitLab or Bitbucket, makes builds and deploys  to https://project.username.now.sh/   (you may easily to set up your own domain name).

 On top of it, it has a bunch of project templates (Angular, Next.js, Vue.js, Docusaurus and many others).